-- 1. The Board of Examiners decides in cases that have not been foreseen by these Regulations. - 2.
-The Board of Examiners has the right to deviate from these regulations, in individual cases, if a strict adherence will, in their opinion, result in an unfair outcome for the individual, in view of the special circumstances.
+- 1. The Board of Examiners decides in cases which have not been foreseen by these Regulations. - 2.
+The Board of Examiners has the right to deviate from these regulations in individual cases, if a strict adherence will, in its opinion, result in an unfair outcome for the individual, in view of the special circumstances.

-Article 8.5 Date of Taking Effect
+Article 8.5 Date of coming into effect

-These regulations will come into force on 1 September 2021 and will be effective for the 2021-2022 academic year.
+These regulations will come into force on 1 September 2021 and will be effective for the 2021/2022 academic year.

-Adopted by the Faculty Board on June 22, 2021
+Adopted by the Faculty Board on June 22, 2021.

-APPENDICES WITH EDUCATION AND EXAMINATION REGULATIONS RESEARCH MASTER IN COGNITIVE AND CLINICAL NEUROSCIENCE 2021-2022
+APPENDICES WITH THE EDUCATION AND EXAMINATION REGULATIONS MASTER IN FORENSIC PSYCHOLOGY